 I stood up and looked around.

-While I was passing by the buildings, carrying a heavy burden on my shoulders, I felt like every window was asking me the same question: “What’s that thing on your back?”
+While I was passing by the buildings, carrying a heavy burden on my shoulders, I felt like every window was asking me – “What’s that thing on your back?”

 There was something really strange about that question.
 Actually, it wasn’t really a question.
 It was a statement.
 In all truth, they knew the answer better than me, but they were still asking in order to feed off my pain and weakness.